CwilsonBroad/Koblan_2020_In-Vivo-Adenine-Base-Editing-Corrects-Hutchinson-Gilford-Progeria-Syndrome/README.md

 Scripts used in In Vivo Adenine Base Editing Corrects Hutchinson-Gilford Progeria Syndrome.

 # Preprocessing and Alignment
 Scripts are designed for use on the Cannon High Performance Computing Cluster at Harvard (SLURM scheduler).
-Easily adaptable by removing the SLURM commands at the start.
+Easily adaptable to your system by removing the SLURM commands at the top of the script.

 ## Trim reads